How to Find Your Mac’s IP Address

 Where it’s used | Outside of network | Within network |

-When we talk about hiding your IP address, we are referring to your public IP address.
-By changing your public IP address, you change your location, meaning you can change your Netflix region, change your Hulu location, or even change your Tinder location.
-Whether it’s dipping into a new country’s library or chatting with cuties across the sea, it all starts with finding your IP address.
+When we talk about hiding your IP address, we mean your public IP.
+By changing your public IP address, you change the place your PC thinks it is.
+This lets you change your Netflix region, change your Hulu location, or even change your Tinder location.
+Whether you want to watch a film from a far away country or chat with someone in a different location, it all starts with finding your IP address.

-FYI: Private IP address and public IP address are terms used interchangeably with internal IP address and external IP address.
+FYI: Private and public IP addresses are terms used in the same way as internal and external IP addresses.

 Which Is More Secure?